 Electrical Lines and Plumbing System

-However, another thing to consider is the electrical and plumbing behind the walls.
+However, the electrical and plumbing behind the walls is another thing to consider.
 While you can re-route electrical lines, it is best to consult with an expert before doing so.
 Plumbing from floors above may also exist behind the walls.
 Check with a plumber for the best way to re-route it for you.

 Refer to Your Building Code